ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

 - [Install the {{site.data.keyword.cloud_notm}} CLI and the `container-registry` CLI plug-in](/docs/Registry?topic=Registry-getting-started#gs_registry_cli_install).
 - [Plan how to use and name your registry namespaces](#registry_setup_cli_namespace_plan).

 To create a namespace, see [Set up a namespace](/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add).
 Namespaces are created in the resource group that you specify so that you can configure access to resources within the namespace at the resource group level.
-If you don't specify a resource group, and you don't have a resource group targeted, the default resource group is used.
+If you don't specify a resource group, and a resource group isn't targeted, the default resource group is used.
 For more information about resource groups, see [Managing resource groups](/docs/account?topic=account-rgs).

 The namespace must be unique across all {{site.data.keyword.cloud_notm}} accounts in the same region.
 Namespaces must have 4 - 30 characters, and contain lowercase letters, numbers, hyphens (-), and underscores (_) only.
 Namespaces must start and end with a letter or number.
 {: tip}